 Avocados: A very nourishing fruit now grown, in many varieties, all over the world; the colour can be a bright or a deep green or a purplish brown, with a shiny skin, sometimes smooth and sometimes rough; avocados can be as small as eggs or as large as grapefruit.
 There is a stone in the centre which is useless except to grow another avocado tree with—in case you wish to do so, you put the pointed end up and stick the bottom just touching a little bit of water in a glass or a can; if you wait long enough it will eventually sprout and develop into a beautiful sturdy little tree which,

-when it is a foot or so high, can be planted in earth in a pot as an agreeable house plant or transferred to the garden.
+when it is about 300 millimetre (twelve inches) high, can be planted in earth in a pot as an agreeable house plant or transferred to the garden.
 The rather oily flesh surrounding this stone is delicious and many different things can be done with it: cut in half it can be eaten with a spoon as a fruit; peeled and sliced it can be added to salads or mixed with salad dressing; very ripe avocados mashed with a fork to a cream and honey added, or put in the blender and whipped up, make a delicious dessert and if one wishes, mashed bananas may also be added.
 This is an excellent way of adding a healthful, fattening and strengthening food to children’s diets.

 Mangoes: Originally Asian they have migrated to Africa and many other countries and are one of the most delicious fruits in the world, rich in Vitamin A. There are dozens of varieties, some much better than others, but I found while travelling in Africa that during the season the small ones, which were found in great abundance in town and village markets, not only were very inexpensive but had the best flavour, although they were very stringy.
-To overcome this, first wash the fruit very carefully with soap, rinse and dry so no germs will get inside when cutting them, but before cutting, without breaking the skin, massage them to reduce the flesh inside to a pulp; this pulp can then be easily put through a coarse colander and produces a most delicious thick liquid which can be used as a drink, frozen as a sherbet in the freezer compartment of one’s refrigerator, served as a custard over other fruits or puddings or used as a dressing on fruit salad.
+To overcome this, first wash the fruit very carefully with soap, rinse and dry so no germs will get inside when cutting them, but before cutting, without breaking the skin, massage them to reduce the flesh inside to a pulp; this pulp can then be easily put through a coarse colander and produces a most delicious thick liquid which can be used as a drink, frozen as a sherbet in the freezer compartment of ones refrigerator, served as a custard over other fruits or puddings or used as a dressing on fruit salad.
 Needless to say the finest mangoes, which are fleshy and have no strings, are too good to make a pulp of and should be peeled and served in slices or cut in half, the pit taken out, and eaten in their skin with a spoon.
 Another way of preparing mangoes, which is done in India, is to get them while they are

 still green, in other words not bullet-like in hardness but at the same time not fully ripe and sweet, peel and cut them up and cook them with some onions which have been already browned in oil, adding a little salt and some brown sugar to relieve the sourness of the fruit and some grated fresh ginger or powdered dry ginger; this dish, with or without meat cooked with it, is inexpensive and very tasty.